prakharchoudhary/SmartSystems/README.md

 ## Introduction
 - It is a collection of several smart programs, present in the book "Programming Collective Intelligence" by O'reilly publications.
 - The programs are present with explanation to code adjacent to the code.
-This ensures the is understandable to anyone from beginner to professional.
+This ensures they are understandable to anyone from beginner to professional.

 ## Content
 1. Making Recommendation